traveltheworldwithaflaskoftea/fyp_game1/README.md

 - [Notion](), our home page for the project
 - [Notion](), for planning and use of Kanban Board
 - [GitHub](), for version control
-- Figma, for Low-Fi Prototypes
+- Balasmiq, for Low-Fi Prototypes

 ## Application Technologies
 - **Front-End**: HTML, CSS